jcorporation/myMPD/docs/030-running.md

 On startup myMPD does the following:

 - Check and create `cachedir` and `workdir` directories.
-    - `cachedir` and `workdir` must exist and be writeable for the user, if not started as root.
+    - `cachedir` and `workdir` must exist and be writeable.
-- Reads environment at first startup.
+- Reads environment and configuration files.
+Environment variables are overriding configuration settings.
-- Binds to the configured http and ssl port.
+- Binds to the configured http (8080) and ssl port (8443).
-- Dropping privileges, if started as root.
 - Check and create the directories inside `cachedir` and `workdir`.

 !!! note
-    It is not supported to run myMPD as root.
-If started as root, myMPD drops privileges to the configured user (default mympd).
+    Do not run myMPD as root.

 ## Startup script